algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 Find the middle element of the search range, compare it to `x`, shrink the range in half.
 Beautiful in its simplicity.

 A similar approach is employed by `std::lower_bound`, except that it needs to be more generic to support containers with non-random-access iterators and thus uses the first element and the size of the search interval instead of the two of its ends.
-Implementations from both [Clang](https://github.com/llvm-mirror/libcxx/blob/78d6a7767ed57b50122a161b91f59f19c9bd0d19/include/algorithm#L4169) and [GCC](https://github.com/gcc-mirror/gcc/blob/d9375e490072d1aae73a93949aa158fcd2a27018/libstdc%2B%2B-v3/include/bits/stl_algobase.h#L1023) use this metaprogramming monstrosity:
+To this end, implementations from both [Clang](https://github.com/llvm-mirror/libcxx/blob/78d6a7767ed57b50122a161b91f59f19c9bd0d19/include/algorithm#L4169) and [GCC](https://github.com/gcc-mirror/gcc/blob/d9375e490072d1aae73a93949aa158fcd2a27018/libstdc%2B%2B-v3/include/bits/stl_algobase.h#L1023) use this metaprogramming monstrosity:

 ```c++
 template <class _Compare, class _ForwardIterator, class _Tp>